 Ms. Kendall comes to Liebman & Associates with more than 20 years experience with federal and state government, spanning the executive and legislative branches.
 During this time, her areas of expertise have included natural resources, clean energy technologies, and business continuity.
 Before joining L&A, she served five years in senior positions at the US National Oceanic and Atmospheric Administration (NOAA).
 Ms. Kendall was an attorney in the Office of the General Counsel where she focused on natural resource damage assessment and restoration cases.
 Ms. Kendall was also Senior Advisor to the Undersecretary for Oceans and Atmosphere where she participated in the establishment of a federally protected sanctuary for horseshoe crabs.
 Immediately after the terrorist attacks of September 11, 2001, she co-chaired, with NOAA's General Counsel, an intra-agency task force that developed NOAA's Continuity of Operations Plan and for this effort was awarded the Agency's highest honor, the Administrator's Award.

-For seven years, Ms. Kendall served at the US Department of Energy (DOE) as a Senior Advisor in the Office of Energy Efficiency and Renewable Energy (EERE) where she created and administered the federal government's Million Solar Roofs Initiative and had responsibility for the promotion of instituting pollution prevention and energy efficiency technologies and best practices for federal government buildings.
+For seven years, Ms. Kendall served at the US Department of Energy (DOE) as a Senior Advisor in the Office of Energy Efficiency and Renewable Energy (EERE) where she administered the federal government's Million Solar Roofs Initiative and had responsibility for the promotion of instituting pollution prevention and energy efficiency technologies and best practices for federal government buildings.
 Ms. Kendall spent several years in DOE's Policy and International Affairs Office where she supported DOE in bi-lateral discussions and trade missions with India.
 During her tenures at DOE and NOAA, Ms. Kendall maintained a security clearance.

 Ms. Kendall commenced her extensive career in environmental and natural resource issues as an attorney at the Massachusetts Water Resources Authority.
 When in Massachusetts, she worked for a number of years in the Boston Office of Senator John Kerry.
 Her educational background includes a Juris Doctorate (J.D.) from the New England School of Law and she is a Member of the Massachusetts Bar.